Back to Blog

 • Adjusted based on expected response rates

-• Can be manually configured by campaign
+• Can be manually configured by the campaign

 Distribution logic: